henry-md/boilerplate-firebase-extension/README.md

 ## Amendments to tutorial

 This tutorial is not perfect!
-Maybe it was at the time, idk...
-But right now, it has bugs requires amendments.
+Maybe it worked at the time, but it doesn't currently — it has it's own small bugs that need to be addressed.

 - In web/public/signInWithPopup.js, import from the CDN instead of firebase packages so that you don't have to add a build step.
 This is common practice for Firebase web apps: